 Abstract: In 1980 the Indonesian government imposed a ban on trawling along the Malacca Straits and off the north coast of Java, the nation's two most important fishing grounds.
 The ban on trawling was extended nation-wide in 1981, effectively eliminating a highly productive type of fishing gear and the most important source of shrimp for the lucrative international market.
 The political nature of this decision and factors contributing to what has proven to be effective enforcement are discussed.
 Data on the Malacca Straits and the north coast of Java are used to assess the consequences of the trawler ban on the demersal fisheries.
 Prior to the trawler ban, little or no growth occurred in numbers of fishers, numbers of small-scale demersal gear, or landings by small-scale demersal gear.
-After 1980, however, small-scale demersal fisheries experienced dramatic growth, generating significant new employment opportunities but raising anew serious resource man agement problems.
-Reprinted from Marine Policy, Vol. 21; Bailey, C.; Lessons from Indonesia's 1980 trawler ban; pages 225-235; Copyright (1997); with permission from Elsevier Science.
+After 1980, however, small-scale demersal fisheries experienced dramatic growth, generating significant new employment opportunities but raising anew serious resource management problems.
+Reprinted from Marine Policy, Vol. 21; Bailey, C., Lessons from Indonesia's 1980 trawler ban; pages 225-235; Copyright (1997); with permission from Elsevier Science.

 Ball, B., Fox, G., and Munday, B. 2000.
-Long and short term consequences of otter trawling on the Nephrops fishing grounds of the NW Irish Sea.
+Long- and short-term consequences of a Nephrops trawl fishery on the benthos and environment of the Irish Sea.
 ICES Journal of Marine Science.
+57(5) : 1315-1320.

-Keywords: trawling impacts/lobster fishery/ Nephrops/ Irish Sea
+Keywords: trawling impacts/ lobster fishery/ Nephrops/ Irish Sea